ppy/osu-wiki/wiki/Article_Style_Guide/en.md

 Know that the overuse/abuse of emphasis will reduce its effectiveness!

 When trying to emphasize words, do **not** use capital letters.
-Instead, bold the word you're trying to emphasize.
+Instead, bold the word you are trying to emphasize.

 ### Bold